monarchdirk41/python-practice/Shopping_Cart/README.md

-# 🛒 Python Shopping Cart App
+# 🛒 Python Shopping Cart App (With Quantity & Total Cost)

-A beginner-friendly, terminal-based shopping cart system written in Python.
-This interactive program allows users to add items with prices, view their cart, remove items by number, and checkout with total cost calculation.
+A beginner-friendly terminal-based shopping cart program written in Python.
+This interactive app allows users to add items with price and quantity, view their cart with auto-calculated subtotals, remove items, and checkout with a computed total cost.

 ---

 ## ✨ Features

-- ✅ Add items with prices to your cart
+- ✅ Add items to cart with price and quantity
-- 🔢 View numbered list of items and prices
+- 🔢 View cart with numbered list, showing item × quantity = subtotal
 - 🗑️ Remove items by selecting their number (with confirmation)
-- 🧮 Checkout displays total number of items and total cost
+- 🧮 Checkout calculates total number of items and total price
-- 💡 Input validation for empty entries and incorrect types
+- 🧠 Input validation for blank inputs, invalid numbers, and prices
-- 🔁 Loops until user chooses to exit
+- 🔁 Runs continuously until user selects Exit

 ---

-## 📋 Menu Overview
+## 📋 Menu Options

 1. Add Item
 2. View Cart